 - 2.9.
-Data for the study has been provided by CCW, PCNPA and Pembrokeshire Coastal Forum as defined in Appendix A. The data provided and suggested from other sources covers a very large range of information.
-Some of the data has been found to be essential for defining SCTs whilst other data has been useful in defining SCAs and assisting in their description.
+Data for the study was provided by the Countryside Council for Wales, the National Park Authority and Pembrokeshire Coastal Forum as defined in Appendix A. The data provided and suggested from other sources covers a very large range of information.
+Some of the data has been found to be essential for defining Seascape Character Types whilst other data has been useful in defining Seascape Character Areas and assisting in their description.
 Not all marine data necessary has been available and some time has been needed to explore sources and availability.
-It is hoped that this study defines more clearly what is required for an SCA.
+It is hoped that this study defines more clearly what is required for a Seascape Character Assessment.
 The Appendix notes the key datasets. - 2.10.
-Some GIS information from parties other than CCW include: - Conservation areas- Pembrokeshire Coast National Park - Wales Activity Mapping- recreational activity available from Pembrokeshire Coastal Forum (PCF) acquired at an additional cost. - 2.11.
-Non-GIS information from the UK Coastal Atlas for Recreational Boating prepared by the Royal Yacht Association (RYA) has been used in descriptions of marine use of each SCA.
-Seazone GIS and web data (including www.wrecksite.eu) on marine wrecks has provided information in sufficient detail to make unnecessary the use of chargeable data from Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW).
+Geospatial data from parties other than the Countryside Council for Wales include: - Conservation Areas Pembrokeshire Coast National Park Authority - Wales Activity Mapping- recreational activity available from Pembrokeshire Coastal Forum (PCF) acquired at an additional cost.

+2.11.
+Non-geospatial data from the UK Coastal Atlas for Recreational Boating prepared by the Royal Yacht Association (RYA) used in descriptions of marine use of each Seascape Character Assessment.
+Seazone geospatial and web data (including www.wrecksite.eu) on marine wrecks has provided information in sufficient detail to make unnecessary the use of chargeable data from Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW).